Gurley Pesticide Burial

 EPA has conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
 Outreach efforts have included public notices, interviews, a fact sheet and public meetings on cleanup activities and updates.

-EPA anticipates completion of the design of the ground water cleanup plan in 2012.
+EPA anticipates completion of the design of the ground water cleanup in 2014.

 EPA keeps additional site documents and information in a site information repository at the location below.
 EPA also posts site documents, when available, on EPA’s CERCLIS Site Profile page.
 For documents not available on the website, please contact the Region 4 Freedom of Information Office.